abhilash-8/ogg_get_rptfile/README.md

 If you are new to curl , this will be a good pooint to start with https://curl.se/

-The Below Link is the Oracle REST API's for Oracle Golden Gate https://docs.oracle.com/goldengate/c1230/gg-winux/OGGRA/index.html
+The Below Link is the Oracle REST API's for Oracle Golden Gate , this will help get a good understanding on how REST API's are used for OCI OGG Administration Tasks

+https://docs.oracle.com/goldengate/c1230/gg-winux/OGGRA/index.html

 # Usage of the file